stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-The `Message` class is a simple POJO:
+The `Message` class is a simple POJO that composes the message details:

 ```java
 public record Message(